xzw20046/g-LDSC/README.md

 # g-LDSC ```V1.0.0```
 g-LDSC is a tool for estimating heritability and functional enrichment from GWAS summary statistics. g-LDSC is written under R-4.1.0.
-In this tutorial, we would give a tutorial
 # Tutorial
 g-LDSC is written under R-4.1.0.
 In this tutorial, we would give a demonstration of how g-LDSC is run under a Linux-based system.
 ## Installation